 - 1. Promoting or facilitating the violation of federal immigration law. - 2.
 Inculcating or promoting gender ideology as defined in Executive Order 14168, Defending Women from Gender Ideology Extremism and Restoring Biological Truth to the Federal Government. - 3.
 Promoting or facilitating discriminatory programs or ideology, including illegal DEI and "diversity, equity, inclusion, and accessibility" programs that do not advance the policy of equal dignity and respect, as described in Executive Order 14173, Ending Illegal Discrimination and Restoring Merit-Based Opportunity.
 This prohibition is not intended to interfere with any of OVW's statutory obligations, such as funding for HBCUs, culturally specific services, and disability programs. - 4.
 Activities that frame domestic violence or sexual assault as systemic social justice issues rather than criminal offenses (e.g., prioritizing criminal justice reform or social justice theories over victim safety and offender accountability). - 5.
 Generic community engagement or economic development without a clear link to violence prevention, victim safety, or offender accountability. - 6.
 Programs that discourage collaboration with law enforcement or oppose or limit the role of police, prosecutors, or immigration enforcement in addressing violence against women. - 7.
 Awareness campaigns or media that do not lead to tangible improvements in prevention, victim safety, or offender accountability. - 8.
 Initiatives that prioritize illegal aliens over U.S. citizens and legal residents in receiving victim services and support. - 9.
 Excessive funding for consulting fees, training, administrative costs, or other expenses not related to measurable violence prevention, victim support, and offender accountability. - 10.
-Any activity or program that unlawfully violates an Executive Order. - 11.
-Programs that frame males as inherently dangerous, violent, discriminatory, intolerant, or harmful solely by reason of their sex or expressions of masculinity, including programs focused on toxic masculinity, sexism, implicit bias, or any related concepts.

-12. All other activities listed under the Out-of-Scope Activities section.
+Research projects. - 11.
+Any activity or program that unlawfully violates an Executive Order. - 12.
+All other activities listed in the Out-of-Scope Activities section.